cypress-io/cypress/docs/DEPLOY.md

 ## Automatic Deployment

-Any commits or PR requests merged that touch any file in the `docs` directory will trigger a deployment.
+Any commits or PR requests merged that touch any file in the `docs` directory will trigger a deployment, once the commit lands in the `master` branch.
+But this deployment will only happen if the job `docs-tests` succeeds.
+See [circle.yml](circle.yml) job definition file for up-to-date information.

 ## Manual Deployment